 Repot if needed.

 If your plant has grown over the summer, take this opportunity to repot it into a container that is at least two inches larger than the current one.
-Consider it your chance to add a little color or texture to your indoor space.
 You can prune up a bit, too, but no more than one third of the plant and be sure to mirror that level of pruning for the roots before you repot.

 Take it slow and steady.